 Tea – Oh how the Brits love their Tea.
 It’s like a red bull or some other energy drink to them.
-No work will be done until everyone’s had a brew.
+No work shall commence until everyone’s has a brew.
 So as this is a British picnic let’s join the party and have some tea.
 Of course, tea goes without saying if you’d planned to add afternoon tea to your picnic (as suggested above)

 Pimms – It’s Pimms o’clock, is a British expression.
-What time this is on a clock is anyone’s guess, but it seems if the sun is out, and you’re lazing around, it’s Pimms o’clock.
-There are now several different flavors of Pimms, but the original was made with gin (called Pimms No. 1 Cup, each new flavor has a different cup number, for example, rye whisky is No. 5 cup).
+What time this is on a clock is anyone’s guess.
+But it seems if the sun is out, and you’re lazing around, it’s Pimms o’clock.
+There are now several different flavors of Pimms, but the original uses gin (called Pimms No. 1 Cup, each new flavor has a different cup number, for example, rye whisky is No. 5 cup).

 Cider – Cider is a drink that always had a faithful following, although relatively small, until recent years.
-Cider has come a long way, in both taste and flavors offered, and is now a “cool” drink to be seen with.
+Cider has come a long way, in both taste and flavors available, and is now a “cool” drink to be seen with.
 As soon as the sun comes out, the British public flock to this drink.
-The pint glass of ice that normally accompanies cider might have something to do with it, but on the whole, it’s because it’s a very refreshing drink for a hot summers day.
+The pint glass of ice that normally accompanies cider might have something to do with it.
+But on the whole, it’s because it’s a very refreshing drink for a hot summers day.

 Gin and tonic – A quote from Winston Churchill, “The gin and tonic has saved more Englishmen’s lives, and minds, than all the doctors in the Empire”.
 This is a drink that has always had a place in the hearts of the British.
 It’s also a very easy drink to make and is, therefore, perfect for bringing along for a great British picnic.

-As with all out themed picnic ideas, your comments are greatly received.
+As with all our themed picnic ideas, your comments are greatly welcome.
 In fact, sometimes the comments sections have the best ideas.
-So please do have your say, if you think other dishes should be packed in a British picnic then list them below, I’m sure the next person to visit this page will appreciate it 🙂
+So please do have your say.
+If you think other dishes should be in a British picnic then list them below.
+I’m sure the next person to visit this page will appreciate it 🙂